aws-samples/s3-ssl-only-alerting-terraform/README.md

 ### Prerequisites

-This module expects that AWS Config is already up and running in the region where the rules will be deployed.
+This module expects that [AWS Config](https://aws.amazon.com/config/) is already up and running in the region where the rules will be deployed and the rule `s3-bucket-ssl-requests-only` should be already enabled.

+The setup can be easily done by following the official [documentation](https://docs.aws.amazon.com/config/latest/developerguide/setting-up-aws-config-rules-with-console.html).

 ### Variables